 the contract for deed is being cancelled - if the landlord got a notice of contract cancellation.

 The landlord must also tell the new tenant when the redemption period or contract cancellation period ends.
 If the landlord does not give this written notice, you can sue for a $500 civil penalty.
 The lease with a new tenant can only go until the end of the redemption period or the end of the contract cancellation period.

-- The lease does not require the tenant to pre-pay any rent for time periods after the redemption or cancellation period ends.
+The lease does not require that the tenant pre-pays any rent for time periods after the redemption or cancellation period ends.

 If your lease falls within this special exception then your landlord doesn’t have to give you the written notice described above.

 If you have a lease for a set length of time (called a term lease) and it started before the redemption period ends, your lease continues with the new owner as the landlord if you are a “bona fide” tenant.
 This is true even if the new owner is a bank and not a person.
 As long as you follow the lease, you can stay until the end of your lease.

 You are a “bona fide” tenant if ALL of the following are true:

 The person whose mortgage is being foreclosed on is not you, your child, your spouse, or your mother or father.

 Your lease was an “arm’s-length” transaction.
 This means a transaction where both sides act in their own best interests and there isn’t any close relationship.